 Most of the current studies are performed via collaborations with noted centers.

-*V.G.Gurzadyan and A.A.Kocharyan have been awarded the National Youngster organization (Komsomol) prize in science and technologies for 1988 for studies in cosmology.
+*V.G.Gurzadyan and A.A.Kocharyan have been awarded the National prize for young scientists (Komsomol) for 1988 for studies in cosmology.

 Lucerne April 2012